-In addition to the penalty cost parameter, we have also conducted additional numerical experiments to investigate the impact of the probability that a carrier will stay in the marketplace after completing a load transportation.
+In addition to the penalty cost parameter, we have also conducted additional numerical experiments to investigate the impact of the probability that a carrier will stay in the marketplace after completing a load.
 The market share is fixed at $0.5\%$, and all the other parameters remain the same as those in Section \ref{subsection: cost gap and AWT} except the staying probability parameter.
-Note that $q_i := \sum_{j\in \delta^+(i)}q_{ij}$ represents the probability that a carrier would stay in the marketplace after finishing a load delivery at node $i$.
-In our numerical studies, we assume that $q_i = q \in \{0.1, 0.2,0.3, 0.4\}$ for all $i$.
+Note that \rr{$q_{ij}$} represents the probability that a carrier would stay in the marketplace after finishing a load delivery on lane $(i,j)$.
+In our numerical studies, we assume that \rr{$q_{ij} = q \in \{0, 0.2,0.4, 0.6\}$ for all $(i,j) \in \mathcal{E}$}.
 It is worth noticing that changing the value of this probability would affect the exogenous inflow rate of the carriers based on our parameter estimation process.
 Therefore, the results below measure the overall effect of the remaining probability, with the exogenous carriers' arrival rate taken into account.
-As shown in Table \ref{Table: simulation results with q}, the cost gap ratios of all three mechanisms decrease as $q$ increases, \rr{but the differences are small: the cost gap ratio increases by less than 2\% under \textsf{SP} and 0.3\% under \textsf{HYB} when the stay probability increases from 0\% to 60\%.
+As shown in Table \ref{Table: simulation results with q}, the cost gap ratios \rr{in general increase} as $q$ increases, \rr{but the differences are small: the cost gap ratio increases by less than 2\% under \textsf{SP} and 0.3\% under \textsf{HYB} when the stay probability increases from 0\% to 60\%.
 This demonstrates that the platform's performance is robust to changes with respect to $q$ under both mechanisms.
 Intuitively, the platform's costs should decrease as $q$ increases, since a larger $q$ results in more carriers in the network, which helps to reduce penalties.
 However, the network structure provides carriers with multiple options, increasing the likelihood that a carrier eventually transports a load, which may partially mitigate the benefits of a higher $q$.
 Additionally, a larger $q$ leads to a smaller exogenous inflow in our parameter estimation process, which can potentially reduce the number of carriers and increase penalties.}